 As I’ve been thinking about my plans this year, intentions have come in handy.
-I’m hoping to hold Lucky Things Meet Ups in other locations around the UK.
-It’s an exciting way to broaden my project to encourage more women to network, build supportive connections in real life and invest time in themselves.
+It’s an exciting way to broaden Lucky Things to encourage more women and men to network, build supportive connections in real life and invest time in themselves.
 I guess there are three intentions right there.
 I don’t see these things as three set goals as I feel it’s more of a flexible vision.
 I know I may need to tweak my plans as things progress.
-Thinking about intentions takes the pressure off if I can’t find the right date (at first), or things have to flex a bit when working with different locations and venues.
+Thinking about intentions takes the pressure off if I can’t find the right date (at first), or things have to flex a bit when working with online spaces instead of venues.

 Over to you…What do you think about setting goals?
 How does the word goal make you feel?
 Do you prefer to set intentions instead?
 Do you prefer to set number-focused targets or more qualitative targets?
 How do you feel about not meeting goals?

 Sunita is a trained Business, Career and Confidence Coach and CIPD qualified HR professional with over 20 years in her field.
 To find out more about her recommended coaching services click here or you can browse forthcoming online meet ups and masterclasses right here.
 Need some expert advice on your CV or LinkedIn profile?
 Check out the options here.

 The free online Lucky Things®️ Meet Ups are running fortnightly on Thursday lunchtimes 1pm-2pm UK time.
 You can book your free space for the next one here.

 The feedback on these online events and talks has been wonderful and are known for being a much needed space to connect and feel inspired during our unusual year.